9ziggy9/aa_reimplemented/README.md

 C is used in the most imperative way possible,
 Haskell in the most declarative way possible.

-JS solutions given to link two concepts.
+JS solutions given to link two concepts when applicable.